 Focus on the caregiver is an essential component of a healing-centered model, especially as we consider the compounded impact vicarious trauma and compassion fatigue can have on our school staff.
 This session will deep-dive into mindfulness strategies that can be used both for self-care and with students and families.
 We will share additional resources that you can use in carrying out your work.
 By the end of this session participants will be able to...

-This workshop provides a comprehensive toolkit for school staff to utilize in referring families to health services available in the community via methods that increase referral follow-through.
 This interactive workshop allows participants to explore resource lists available online and through local health departments, begin mapping resources in their community, and practice referring families to local health services.
-By the end of the workshop, participants will be able to:

 This workshop will teach participants all about play, its significance in development, when it is appropriate, and how to reinforce it in settings for learning and, importantly, in the home.
 This session will explore awareness of social-emotional learning, things to look out for, and ways to build play into the child’s routine.
 By the end of the session, participants will be able to: